BedrockStreaming/tech.bedrockstreaming.com/_posts/2020-12-08-Three-years-running-kubernetes-on-production-at-Bedrock.md

 {% endhighlight %}

-At the same time, we chose to isolate Prometheus on its own ASGs, as we later did for Victoria Metrics and Grafana Loki.
+After Prometheus, we later isolated Victoria Metrics and Grafana Loki on their own ASGs.
 We’re also isolating “admin” tools, like CoreDNS, cluster-autoscaler, HAProxy Ingress Controller, on dedicated “admin nodes” group.
 That way, admin tools can’t mess with developers pods and vice versa.

 ![Nodes separations on groups](/images/posts/2020-12-08-three-years-running-kubernetes/dedicated_admin_nodes.png)